Food Health and Wellbeing

 The health and wellbeing of our staff and students are fundamental to achieving UCC’s mission.
 The University has been awarded formal recognition by the HSE South for its efforts in Health Promotion and Improvement, under the umbrella of the UCC Health Matters initiative.
+UCC is guided by the Okanagan Charter (the International Charter for Health Promoting Universities and Colleges) in this regard.

 In 2016, UCC became the first University in Ireland to have fresh vegetables harvested from its own land and served in six of its restaurants.
 80 to 100 tonnes of root vegetables are harvested throughout the winter months.
 The plot is managed by the family-owned “Waterfall Farms” who deliver the fresh produce to our catering company KSG.
 The vegetables also go into our soups which are served in 13 outlets across campus.
 UCC’s catering company, KSG, has been awarded the highest accolade from the Sustainable Restaurant Association, a three star “Food Made Good” award.